-The CaST sounder involves a transmitter and a receiver node implemented through the GNU Radio open-source SDR development toolkit [30].
+The CaST sounder uses a transmitter and a receiver node implemented through the GNU Radio open-source SDR development toolkit [37].
 This software toolkit allows implementing and programming SDRs through provided signal processing blocks that can be interconnected to one another.

 In our sounding application, the transmitter takes as input a known code sequence-how to derive the specific code sequence is described in Section 5.1-and transmits it to the receiver node through the wireless channel emulated by the Colosseum DT through the RF scenario to evaluate.
 The transmitted signal is composed of sequential repetitions of the code sequence encoded through a Binary Phase-shift keying (BPSK) modulation.
+While other modulation types are not restricted, we leverage BPSK because it offers sufficient channel information for the sounding in Colosseum.
+Additionally, it allows for simple data computations that are less susceptible to errors and approximations, resulting in a cleaner and less disrupted signal.
 Data is streamed to the USRP controlled by the SRN that transmits it to the receiving node through MCHEM.
-For increased flexibility of the channel sounder, CaST allows users to set various parameters of the USRP, such as clock source, sample rate, and center frequency.
+For increased flexibility of the channel sounder, CaST allows users to set various USRP parameters, such as clock source, sample rate, and frequency.

 At the receiver side, the SRN USRP samples the signal sent by MCHEM, i.e., the transmitted signal processed with the channel taps of the emulated scenario.
 This signal is cross-correlated with the originally transmitted known code sequence to extract the CIR h(t) of the emulated scenario, and the Path Loss (PL) p(t).
 The CIR is then used to obtain the ToA of each multi-tap component of the transmitted signal, which allows measuring the distance between taps, while the PL allows measuring the intensity and attenuation of such components as a function of the time delay.
-To perform the above post-processing operations, let c(t) be the N-bit known code sequence, and $s^{IQ}(t)$ and $r^{IQ}(t)$ the In-phase and Quadrature (IQ) components of the transmitted (s(t)) and received (r(t)) signals, respectively.
-The IQ components of the CIR are computed by separately correlating $r^{I}(t)$ and $r^{Q}(t)$ (i.e., the I and Q components of $r^{IQ}(t)$ ) with the I and Q components of s(t) divided by the inner product of the transmitted known sequence with its transpose:
+To perform the above post-processing operations, let c(t) be the N-bit known code sequence, and $s^{IQ}(t)$ and $r^{IQ}(t)$ the Inphase and Quadrature (IQ) components of the transmitted (s(t)) and received (r(t)) signals, respectively.
+The IQ components of the CIR are computed by separately correlating $r^{I}(t)$ and $r^{Q}(t)$ (i.e., the I and Q components of $r^{IQ}(t)$) with the I and Q components of s(t) divided by the inner product of the transmitted known sequence with its transpose: